Africa

 You will need to take a copy of your passport with you to enter the national park.
 Please note that we have no control over the driver and vehicle allocated to you, as this is done by the local park authorities according to a rota.
 In the winter months wear warm clothes, including woolly hats and gloves to protect you from the wind chill in your open vehicle.

-On arrival enjoy a tour of Jaipur, the capital city of Rajasthan which has been declared a World Heritage Site due to its cultural heritage.
 Our first stop is to view the magnificent Hawa Mahal (the "Palace of the Winds") designed in the form of the crown of the Hindu god Krishna.
 This five-storey frontage looks like a bee's honeycomb with 953 small windows, each decorated with intricate latticework so that the court ladies living in secluded purdah could watch royal processions, without being seen themselves.
 Built of red and pink sandstone, it is particularly striking early in the morning when lit by the sunrise.

-We then visit the Jantar Mantar Observatory, the largest stone and marble crafted observatory in the world and also a World Heritage Site.
+After lunch (own account) we visit the Jantar Mantar Observatory, the largest stone and marble crafted observatory in the world and also a World Heritage Site.
 It is the best preserved of five observatories built by Jai Singh, the founder of Jaipur.
 It has 17 large instruments, many of them still in working condition.

 Our day finishes with a visit to the nearby City Palace, the former Royal Residence part of which is now a museum.
 One of the major attractions here is the armoury with its impressive array of pistols, blunderbusses, flintlocks, swords, rifles and daggers used by the Maharajas of Jaipur.
 The Textile and Costume Museum on the first floor is another fine display, with items from all over India.